AntociM/Hangman/README.md

 ![Welcome screen](assets/images/welcome-screen.jpg)

 - Dashboard
-    - The game continuously updates the user about the progress via the dashboard.
+    - The game continuously updates the player about the progress via the dashboard.
 It contains information about score, tries left, current round number, used letters and used words.
-    - Has the classic hangman darwing which updates based on tries.
+    - Has the classic hangman drawing, which updates based on tries.
     - Has an incremental display of the secret word.
     - The player cannot see the entire word until a correct guess is made or game over.